dmnkvd/Archive-Transcoding-Tools/README.md

 [<img src="https://github.com/dmnkvd/Archive-Transcoding-Tools/blob/master/Documentation/readme/CoverImage.png" width="100%">](#)
 # The Relativity of Classification

-> Within a given (public) archive, new artefacts and acquisitions are mostly classified without engaging them with the public in any
+> Within a given (public) archive, new artefacts and acquisitions are generally classified without exposing them to the public eye in any
 > way.
 Relativity of Classification is the collective name for a set of algorithmic tools, united in the goal to find novel
 > and exciting ways of representing artefacts from the archive of the Institute of Social History
 > in Amsterdam.
 In doing so, the project touches down on the problems of taxonomy and representation,